 In this parable of Ireland one of the characters remarks, ‘There’s ways and ways of telling every story.
-Every story has seven faces,’ and the title of Friel’s brave work belies a set of violent sexual and homosexual tensions.
+Every story has seven faces,’ and the title of Brian Friel’s brave work belies a set of violent sexual and homosexual tensions.
 In the author’s inimitable language and characterization the island’s story and history unfold towards a shattering climax.

 ‘This is Friel at his most intriguing, with his ironic title and with a second act that plunges into pungent drama reminiscent of Eugene O’Neill.’ — Evening Herald

 More than any other play of Brian Friel’s up to 1971, The Gentle Island was the most threatening, the most perplexing, the most far-sighted of all.
 Its power lies in revelation, relentless, painful.
 It hears the beating of a savage heart.
 Savagery can sometimes be dependent on steadiness and stability.
 Stability can be the force of habit, and that force may fail […] In The Gentle Island, Friel’s theatre is one of concentration, narrowing immense events within a dramatic logic that leaves nothing to chance.
 He spares his characters nothing, particularly not their history, for all t hey may wish to defy it.

 — Frank McGuinness, ‘Surviving the 1960s: Three Plays by Brian Friel 1968-1971,’ in The Cambridge Companion to Brian Friel, ed.
 Anthony Roche (Cambridge: Cambridge University Press, 2006)